Stephenson Cancer Center Membership

 P: (405) 271-1878

-All applicants will receive a letter from Stephenson Cancer Center notifying them of the decision concerning membership within 30 days of submitting a complete application.
+All applicants will receive a letter notifying them of membership status within 30 days of the review deadline.
 Membership appointments will be for three years.

 Per the NCI CCSG Guidelines, program members will be reviewed annually and recommendations will be made concerning membership status to the Director.
 Membership may be revoked, and membership categories may be reassigned if criteria are not met.